 We didn’t take our kayaks either but the water was impressive even just to look at!!
 There was plenty of room for parking boats with trailers, and this area was in the same area as the day park use!
 Now as a mom safety is always a priority and I loved to see this life jacket station right on the boat ramp!
 While we have life jackets there has been an “Oh man I forgot that bin with the life jackets at home moments.”

 In addition to the boat launch, Potholes State Park has a fish cleaning station!
 We normally tent camp so I love that there is somewhere to clean the fish!
 Luckily the last time we camped and fished we had my parents camper to quickly clean and clean up the bass fish we caught.
-There is also bathrooms and showers close to the boat launch as well to use.
+There are also bathrooms and showers close to the boat launch as well to use.

 There is also the Potholes General Store not too far from the State Park (let’s face it I always forget something when packing).
 Not too far down is also the Beach House at Mardon isn’t far either if you want to take a cruise around Potholes Reservoir.